jmhammond/mathsquirrel.com/content/faq/index.md

 # Graduate Students

 Returning or new GTA?
 Either way, I'm excited to work with you on your journey growing as a teacher.
 I'll be replying periodically through break.
-If you want to talk sooner, send me a text on Teams.

 # Administrators

 I'm honored that you're reading this!
-If you want to get in contact with me quickly, send me a message on Teams or text my cell phone.
+If you want to get in contact with me quickly, text my cell phone.